bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

             So we have to place this key upwards or we need to move upwards now to maintain binary min heap property.

             Algo:
-            decrese the value for the given index with the required value.
+            decrease the value for the given index with the required value.
             Check for its parent.
             currentIndex = givenIndex.
             If parent exist and parent value is greater than the child value, swap